Wedding Bands

 A hand inscription is an excellent way to make a wedding band special.
 An inscription is usually hidden inside the ring.
 On occasion, it can be on the outside for the whole world to see.

-An engraving slowly wears off over time.
-It can also be damaged during ring sizing.
-An engraving can be restored, although an inscription tempered by time radiates a more profound meaning and should be left alone.
+An engraving slowly wears off over time and can also be damaged during ring sizing.
+Although an engraving can be restored, an inscription tempered by time radiates a more profound meaning and should be left alone.

 Wedding bands often carry a personal inscription immortalizing the couple’s feelings towards each other.
 Usually, it is a line from a poem, a verse from a favorite Holy book, a Chinese letter from a takeout menu, or anything else deeply meaningful to both parties.